Americana Gallery Highlights

 Civil War Tokens

 As fighting broke out, gold and silver were hoarded almost immediately, making coinage of any denomination scarce.
 Merchants needed a substitute currency to keep trade going: tokens, mostly made of copper.
 By 1864 more than 25 million tokens had been minted.
 Representing 23 states, they underscore the multitude of places and people touched by the American Civil War.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 The Bebee Collection: An Evolution of American Paper Currency